alexocode/talks/tech/elixir/a-sip-of-elixir/presentation.md

 [^1]: and the problems it tries to solve

+^
+Where does it come from?
+What problems does it try to solve?

 ---
 ## The year is
 # _2012_

+^
+and a guy named ...

 ---
 # José _Valim_

+^
+starts to work on a side-project ... a new language called Elixir

 ^
 Well-known Rubyist